 Now, it actually gets a bit embarrassing for us!
 We researched many supposedly good restaurants before and where super eager to test all of them.
 Most sounded really nice and had excellent reviews.

-Nevertheless, we found our favorite restaurant in our first day and went here every day twice.
+Nevertheless, we found our favorite restaurant on our first day and went here every day twice.
 Nal’s Kitchen is run by a handful lovely ladies who serve incredible food.
-On top of all that the food is incredibly cheap, so that we sometime had a bad feeling just paying to little for fresh lobster and the best Nasi Goreng.
+On top of all that the food is incredibly cheap, so that we sometimes had a bad feeling just paying to little for fresh lobster and the best Nasi Goreng.
 So, we just tipped higher.
 Even the pizza was good!
 Certainly we recommend going here!
 You’ll find loads of food to give something back to your body after paddling.